Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Results

 For Falcon, the SSM path shows dramatically higher logit-lens KL in late layers (layer~30: KL=32.0; layer~33: KL=11.1), indicating that the SSM contributes most to next-token prediction in the model's final processing stages.
 The attention path shows its highest KL at layer~0 (KL=0.71), suggesting that early attention plays a distinct role in initial token contextualization.

-Figure~\ref{fig:correlation} examines the relationship between these internal metrics and the behavioral ablation results from Experiment~1.
-For Qwen, norm change shows a significant positive correlation with accuracy drop ($r$=0.35, $p$=0.006), confirming that layers transforming representations more aggressively are also more critical when ablated.
-Interestingly, Falcon shows a weak \textit{negative} correlation ($r$=$-$0.27, $p$=0.025), suggesting that in the parallel architecture, functional importance is more uniformly distributed and not simply predicted by output magnitude.
-Logit-lens KL divergence does not significantly predict ablation impact in either model ($p>$0.7), indicating that next-token prediction influence and benchmark accuracy capture different aspects of component function.
+Figure~\ref{fig:correlation} examines the relationship between these internal metrics and the behavioral ablation results.
+For Qwen, norm change shows a significant positive correlation with accuracy drop ($r=0.547$, $p=0.006$), indicating that layers that transform representations more strongly also tend to cause larger downstream degradation when ablated.
+Logit-lens KL divergence does not significantly predict ablation impact in Qwen ($r=-0.070$, $p=0.744$).

+For Falcon, norm change is measured at the hybrid-block level and is therefore matched to component ablations at the corresponding layer.
+Under this descriptive analysis, block-level norm change shows a weaker but significant positive correlation with ablation impact ($r=0.265$, $p=0.025$).
+In contrast, component-level logit-lens KL divergence is not predictive of behavioral degradation ($r=-0.005$, $p=0.970$).
+These results suggest that hidden-state magnitude diagnostics can provide partial information about layer sensitivity, but likelihood-oriented logit-lens measures do not reliably identify which component ablations will harm benchmark performance.

 \FloatBarrier